aidandoherty01/Minesweeper/README.md

 3) Redrawing the Board

 ### Example:
-A user Left Clicks on an Unrevealed Tile.
+The user left clicks on an unrevealed tile.
 The code recognizes the left click event, tells the board that it has been left clicked, and provides the coordinates of the click.
-The board checks if the click was in a valid location (in this case it was), up
+The board checks if the click was in a valid location and updates the conditions of that tile.
+The board will then be redrawn with the updated information.
 # How to Run
 The game works by downloading all files, including the folders, and running `main.cpp`.
 You will also have to download [SFML](https://www.sfml-dev.org/download.php).